Domain Authority & SEO: Everything You Need To Know

 The most meaningful way to increase Domain Authority is through link building.
 This is the process of acquiring relevant, high-quality backlinks back to your website.

-It’s important to note that diversification is key to any link building.
-To ensure your DA is constantly improving and stable, all various types of backlinks should be built, acquired or earned.
-Putting all your eggs in one basket, in one acquiring one type of link is a dangerous practice.
+It’s important to note that diversification is key to link building.
+To ensure your DA is constantly improving and stable, all various types of backlinks should be built, acquired, or earned.
+Putting all your eggs in one basket, acquiring one type of link, is a dangerous practice.

 1. Earn backlinks from authoritative websites